 Is there an herbal fen/phen preparation?

-Since the withdrawal of fen/phen from the market, "herbal fen/phen" has been proposed as an alternative in treating obesity.
-But the FDA has issued a warning that "herbal fen/phen" has not been shown to be a safe and effective treatment for obesity and may contain ingredients that have been associated with injuries.
+Since the withdrawal of fen/phen from the market, "herbal fen/phen" has been proposed as an alternative to treating obesity.
+However, the FDA has issued a warning that "herbal fen/phen" is not a safe and effective treatment for obesity and may contain ingredients that have been associated with injuries.

 The main ingredients in most herbal fen/phen products are ephedrine and St. John's wort.
 Ephedrine acts like amphetamines in stimulating the central nervous system and the heart.
 Ephedrine promotes weight loss in part by an increase in the body's temperature, and when this happens, the body burns more calories.
 Ephedrine use has been associated with high blood pressure, heart rhythm irregularities, strokes, insomnia, seizures tremors, and nervousness.
 There have been reports of deaths in young individuals taking ephedrine.

 How can people choose a safe and successful weight-loss program?

 Almost any of the commercial weight-loss programs can work but only if they motivate you sufficiently to decrease the number of calories you eat or increase the number of calories you burn each day (or both).
 What elements of a weight-loss program should a consumer look for in judging its potential for safe and successful weight loss?

 A responsible and safe weight-loss program should be able to document for you the five following features:

 - The diet should be safe.
 It should include all of the recommended daily allowances (RDAs) for vitamins, minerals, and protein.
 The weight-loss diet should be low in calories (energy) only, not in essential foodstuffs.